 Established stringent exposure standards (2)

 Although microwave sickness (MWS) was disputed as a condition in 2001 (3), something seemed off, so I kept digging and found something interesting.
 In 2018, a researcher publicly reported symptoms and experiences of a 'mystery illness' affecting American and Canadian diplomats in Cuba and China, strongly matching known effects of pulsed radiofrequency/microwave electromagnetic (RF/MW) radiation (4).
-Additionally, studies as recent as 2022 have found increasing evidence that the "microwave syndrome" or "electro-hypersensitivity" (EHS) is a real disease that is caused by exposure to EMFs, especially those in the microwave range (5).
+Additionally, recent studies have found increasing evidence that "microwave syndrome" or "electro-hypersensitivity" (EHS) are real diseases that are caused by exposure to EMFs, especially those in the microwave range (5).

 Dangers of Microwave Usage

-Microwave sickness aside, there are many other concerns regarding microwave usage that should be taken into consideration.
+Microwave sickness aside, there are many other concerns regarding microwave usage that we should take into consideration.

 Never Thoroughly Researched Before Adoption

 Microwaves were never thoroughly researched before they were adopted here in the United States.
-During World War II, German soldiers were given microwaves to warm their meals fast and convenient meal preparation.
-The Germans conducted several studies regarding the biological effect of microwave usage and were transferred to the United States for further investigational studies that never happened.
+German soldiers were given microwaves during World War II to warm their fast and convenient meal preparations.
+The Germans conducted several studies regarding the biological effect of microwave usage and were transferred to the United States for further investigational studies that didn’t happen until recently.